2040 Official Community Plan

 Encourage development that works toward a long term population density of between 50 – 100 people per hectare within 200 metres of each corridor to achieve densities that support improved transit service and local services and amenities.
 Discourage underdevelopment of properties along Transit Supportive Corridors.

 Encourage housing forms up to six storeys in height in Core Area Neighbourhoods that front or directly abut Transit Supportive Corridors.
-Consider heights below six storeys for such projects where adjacent neighbourhoods are not anticipated to experience significant infill and redevelopment.
+Explore higher or lower heights through dedicated corridor planning processes.
 Consider buildings above six storeys where the project is adjacent to higher capacity transit along Highway 97, a major intersection, or near an Urban Centre, with due consideration for the context of the surrounding neighbourhood.

 2040 OCP - Corridor Building Heights